intmus/intas19-20/_30-irregular-resolutions/dictation4.md

 ---
 layout: chapter
-title: Final Audit Elements -- Tips for Success
+title: Sight Singing Final Elements -- Tips for Success
 ---

 ### Simple Intervals

-- Review the material on context-based solfege from Chapters 1, 3, 5, 8, 9, and 14.
+- Review the material on context-based solfege from Units 1, 3, 5, 8, 9, and 14.
 - Using the recommended solfege from these chapters, make sure you have a method for every one of the simple intervals, both in ascending and descending motion.
 Struggling?
 Find a way to navigate between pitches using a scale or a chord.

 ### Diatonic Modes